 In addition to guardianships for a minor, guardianships are also available for persons who are incapacitated.
 In Texas, a person is generally deemed to be incapacitated if unable to provide food, clothing, or shelter for himself/herself, or who is unable to care for his/her own physical needs, or is unable to handle his/her financial affairs because of a mental or physical condition.
 While such guardianships generally are concerned with the elderly, guardianships can be sought in court for anyone who has become incapacitated for any reason.

 A Directive to Physicians is a document directing your physician to withhold life-sustaining procedures if you are suffering from an irreversible or terminal condition.
 The Directive can be revoked at any time.

 A Durable Power of Attorney is a document that authorizes someone to carry on business or deal with your assets regardless of your disability or incapacity.

 A Medical Power of Attorney is a document that authorizes someone to consent to medical treatment for you if you are unable to give consent.

 If someone dies without a valid will, Texas law allows probate of that person’s estate in accordance with and as directed by state law.
 Probate is the Court process by which a will is proved to be valid and in effect at the time of death.
 It generally includes all matters regarding the administration of the estate of a deceased person.
-See Elder Law Handbook (Fifth Edition: January 2013); published by Tarrant County Bar Association.
+See Elder Law Handbook ((Sixth Edition: Spring 2016); published by Tarrant County Bar Association.

 Our Services Include